aajn88/koala/README.md

 ## Commands with arguments 🚀

 If you want to add your own parameters, just add `%s` where the parameter needs to be present.
-We will handle the encoding 😉
+Koala will handle the encoding automatically 😉

 # Installation 💻
 From terminal: